rohitnarwaar/BookVerse/README.md

 ---

 ### 🏗️ Architecture Decisions
-- MERN Stack: Chosen for full-stack JavaScript flexibility and ease of rapid development.
+- MERN Stack: We went with the classic MongoDB + Express + React + Node combo because it's all JavaScript end-to-end.
+That made things simpler and faster to build, especially for a small team or solo dev project.
-- React Context API: Used for simple global state management of authentication tokens.
+- React Context API for Auth: Instead of pulling in something heavy like Redux, we used Context to manage the auth token globally.
+It keeps the code cleaner and still gets the job done efficiently.
-- Tailwind CSS + Lucide Icons: Used for fast, utility-first responsive UI development.
+- Tailwind CSS + Lucide Icons: Tailwind gave us the flexibility to style quickly without writing tons of CSS, and Lucide added clean, consistent icons that fit the modern vibe we were going for.
-- JWT-based Auth: Stateless, secure user session handling without needing cookies or sessions.
+- JWT for Authentication: Using JSON Web Tokens helped us avoid the need for server-side sessions.
+It’s stateless, secure (as long as the token is protected), and easy to manage in a single-page app.
-- Modular Structure: Client and server are separated cleanly for maintainability and scalability.
+- Modular Structure: We kept the frontend and backend in separate folders to make the project easier to navigate, maintain, and eventually deploy.
+It’s also handy if we ever want to switch to mobile or build APIs separately.

 ---